-A large portion of our revenue is generated from a limited number of major customers concentrated in the automotive, steel and metals, and energy industries.
-Our top 10 customers accounted for approximately 38% of our operating revenues during 2021.
+A large portion of our revenue is generated from a limited number of major customers concentrated in the automotive, retail and consumer goods, steel and other metals, energy and manufacturing industries.
+Our top 10 customers accounted for approximately 42% of our operating revenues during 2022.
 Our contracts with customers generally contain cancellation clauses, and there can be no assurance that these customers will continue to utilize our services or that they will continue at the same levels.
 Further, there can be no assurance that these customers will not be affected by a future downturn in demand, which would result in a reduction in their operations and corresponding need for our services.
 Moreover, our customers may individually lose market share, apart from general economic trends.
 If our major customers lose U.S. market share, they may have less need for services.
 A reduction in or termination of services by one or more of our major customers could have a material adverse effect on our business and results of operations.